-Android USB Driver is one of the most recommended parts of your laptop or mac. due to that, your mobile device is connected to your laptop.
-These work as Bridge between your Phone and your laptop.
-The USB drivers help us to connect our phone to the pc and perform tasks like transferring data and syncing our device with a laptop.
-They help us to connect our android devices to tools like Odin, SP Flash Tool, and other Flashing tools.
+Android USB Driver is one of the most recommended parts of your laptop or Mac. due to that, your mobile device is connected to your laptop.
+These work as a Bridge between your Phone and your laptop.
+The USB drivers help us to connect our phone to the PC and perform tasks like transferring data and syncing our device with a laptop.
+They help us to connect our Android devices to tools like Odin, SP Flash Tool, and other Flashing tools.

 Download Android USB Driver ADB & Fastboot